-3. Implementation Committee Terms of Reference (updated 2021)
+3. Implementation Committee Terms of Reference

 In 2013, the EITI Board agreed to establish an Implementation Committee to oversee progress with implementation of the EITI Standard on behalf of the EITI Board.
-The purpose of the Implementation Committee is to provide oversight by the EITI Board on how the Standard is being implemented and present recommendations on strategic\policy issues related to the EITI
+The purpose of the Implementation Committee is to provide oversight by the EITI Board of how the EITI Standard is being implemented and present recommendations on any policy issues related to the EITI Standard.

-Standard.
-The Committee monitors challenges and opportunities in implementing countries, including overseeing work to document the impact of EITI implementation, highlight good practice and encourage efforts to strengthen implementation.
+The Committee monitors challenges and opportunities in implementing countries, including overseeing work to document the impact of EITI implementation, highlighting good practice and encouraging efforts to strengthen implementation.
 Annual disclosures in line with the EITI Standard, development of work plans and documentation of innovations and outcomes at the national level require regular analysis and monitoring in order to address weaknesses in implementation prior to Validation and strengthen impact.

-Given that the work of the Implementation Committee has often affected the work of other Committees, in particular the Validation Committee, the Implementation Committee regularly informs other committees of its work.
-To this end, other Committee Chairs have been invited to observe Implementation Committee meetings.
+Given that the work of the Implementation Committee has often affected the work of other committees, in particular the Validation Committee, the Implementation Committee regularly informs other committees of its work.
+To this end, other committee chairs have been invited to observe Implementation Committee meetings.